spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities.md

 complete mapping between the VM and Kubernetes concepts.

 Palette VMO simplifies infrastructure management and eliminates the need for a hypervisor by leveraging Canonical’s Metal As A Service (MAAS).
-It works in self-hosted, air-gapped, and Spectro Cloud’s SaaS environments.
+It works in self-hosted, air-gapped, and in our SaaS environments.
 Learn more on the [Virtual Machine Orchestrator](../vm-management/vm-management.md) page.